 In this tutorial, you'll learn how to use Cloud Discovery to discover which apps are being used, explore the risk of these apps, configure policies to identify new risky apps that are being used, and to unsanction these apps in order to block them natively using your proxy or firewall appliance

 How to discover and manage Shadow IT in your network

 Use this process to roll out Shadow IT Cloud Discovery in your organization.

 Phase 1: Discover and identify Shadow IT

 Discover Shadow IT: Identify your organization's security posture by running Cloud Discovery in your organization to see what's actually happening in your network.
 For more information, see Set up cloud discovery.
 This can be done using any of the following methods:

-Get up and running quickly with Cloud Discovery by integrating with Microsoft Defender ATP.
+Get up and running quickly with Cloud Discovery by integrating with Microsoft Defender for Endpoint.
 This native integration enables you to immediately start collecting data on cloud traffic across your Windows 10 devices, on and off your network.

 For coverage on all devices connected to your network, it's important to deploy the Cloud App Security log collector on your firewalls and other proxies to collect data from your endpoints and send it to Cloud App Security for analysis.

 Integrate Cloud App Security with your proxy.
 Cloud App Security natively integrates with some third-party proxies, including Zscaler.